History of Christian universalism: Origen (c. 185 – 254)

 According to Daley, Origen was firmly convinced that "all human souls will ultimately be saved" and "united to God forever in loving contemplation" and that this is "an indispensable part of the 'end' promised by Paul in I Cor 15.24–28."
 Daley also notes that Origen sometimes called this final state of universal salvation ἀποκατάστασις and suggested it was already a familiar concept to his readers.

 Frederick W. Norris maintained, however, that Origen may not have strongly believed in universal reconciliation at all.
 In an article on apokatastasis in The Westminster Handbook to Origen (2004) he wrote, "As far as we can tell, therefore, Origen never decided to stress exclusive salvation or universal salvation, to the strict exclusion of either case."
+However, Origen explicitly stated that universal salvation should not be taught to the masses even if it is true, because only the very wise can abstain from sin without the threat of eternal consequences, so his ambiguity may have been deliberate and does not necessarily entail a lack of conviction that a universal restoration will take place.